-Equity investments held by the Company include available-for-sale equity securities and fund exposures, and non-publicly traded equity investments classified within other assets.
-Available-for-sale equity securities are carried at fair value with unrealized net gains or losses reported within other comprehensive income (loss) in shareholders' equity.
+Equity investments held by the Company include equity securities and fund exposures, and non-publicly traded equity investments classified within other assets.
+Equity securities are carried at fair value with changes in fair value recognized in the Consolidated Statements of Earnings.
 Other equity investments primarily include Low Income Housing Tax Credit investments, which are recorded at historical cost.

 The Company uses both the Full Look Through Approach ("FLTA") and the Simple Risk-Weight Approach ("SRWA") to measure equity exposures for regulatory purposes.
 The FLTA is used to determine RWAs for exposure to investment funds.
 Under the FLTA, the Company calculates the aggregate risk-weighted asset amounts of the carrying value of the exposures held by the fund as if they were held directly by the Company multiplied by the Company's proportional ownership share of the fund.
 The minimum RWA using the FLTA is 20%.
 The company uses the SRWA to determine RWAs for direct equity exposures and community development exposures.
 Under the SRWA, the RWA for each equity exposure is calculated by multiplying the adjusted carrying value of the equity exposure by the applicable prescribed regulatory risk-weight.
 Under the SRWA, the aggregate carrying value of equity exposures that are less than 10% of total regulatory capital is risk-weighted at 100% as non-significant equity exposures.
-At December 31, 2017, the Company did not have aggregate equity exposures that exceeded the 10% threshold.
+At September 30, 2018, the Company did not have aggregate equity exposures that exceeded the 10% threshold.